Duds/MDBA_Process_Models/docs/process-design/requirements/bpr-service-concept.md

 6. **Strategic Alignment with MDBA Digital Strategy**

-This service concept has been designed to align closely with the MDBA Digital Strategy 2023–25, ensuring that the solution not only meets the functional needs of stakeholders but is also consistent with the authority’s broader digital, governance, and operational objectives.
+This service concept has been designed to align closely with the MDBA Digital Strategy 2023–25, ensuring that the solution not only meets the functional needs of stakeholders but is also consistent with the authority's broader digital, governance, and operational objectives.

-MDBA’s digital strategy outlines four pillars of transformation:
+MDBA's digital strategy outlines four pillars of transformation:

 * **Digital Workplace and Service Accessibility**